Cotton: United States

 In the United States, growing Southern cotton generated significant wealth and capital for the antebellum South, as well as raw material for Northern textile industries.
 Before 1865 the cotton was largely produced through the labor of enslaved African Americans.
 It enriched both the Southern landowners and the new textile industries of the Northeastern United States and northwestern Europe.
 In 1860 the slogan "Cotton is king" characterized the attitude of Southern leaders toward this monocrop in that Europe would support an independent Confederate States of America in 1861 in order to protect the supply of cotton it needed for its very large textile industry.

-Russell Griffin of California was a farmer who farmed one of the biggest cotton operations.
-He produced over sixty thousand bales.

 Cotton remained a key crop in the Southern economy after slavery ended in 1865.
 Across the South, sharecropping evolved, in which landless farmers worked land owned by others in return for a share of the profits.
 Some farmers rented the land and bore the production costs themselves.
 Until mechanical cotton pickers were developed, cotton farmers needed additional labor to hand-pick cotton.
 Picking cotton was a source of income for families across the South.
 Rural and small town school systems had split vacations so children could work in the fields during "cotton-picking."

 During the middle 20th century, employment in cotton farming fell, as machines began to replace laborers and the South's rural labor force dwindled during the World Wars.
 Cotton remains a major export of the United States, with large farms in California, Arizona and the Deep South.
 To acknowledge cotton's place in the history and heritage of Texas, the Texas Legislature designated cotton the official "State Fiber and Fabric of Texas" in 1997.